George W. McComas

-George William McComas (1841 – October 4, 1928) was an American politician from Maryland.
+George William McComas (April 13, 1841 – October 4, 1928) was an American politician from Maryland.
 He served as a member of the Maryland House of Delegates, representing Harford County, from 1902 to 1905.

 Early life

-George William McComas was born in Harford County, Maryland, in 1841, to Keziah and Henry G. McComas.
-His great-uncle Henry C. McComas fought and died in the defense of Baltimore in 1812.
+George William McComas was born on April 13, 1841, in Harford County, Maryland, to Keziah (née Cunningham) and Henry G. McComas.
+His grandfather William McComas and great-uncle Henry C. McComas fought and died in the defense of Baltimore in 1812.
+He attended public schools in Baltimore until the age of 14 and then worked on the family farm.
 He was educated at Newton Academy in Baltimore.

 Career

-McComas was a farmer and canner of farm products.
+McComas was a farmer and canner of farm products, particularly corn and tomatoes.

-McComas served as a member of the Maryland House of Delegates, representing Harford County, from 1902 to 1905.
+McComas was a Democrat.
+He served as a member of the Maryland House of Delegates, representing Harford County, from 1902 to 1905.

 Personal life

-McComas married Nellie Norris Kindley of Monrovia, Maryland, on November 23, 1907.
+On December 3, 1874, McComas married Virginia G. Norris, daughter of Cardiff Norris.
+They had four children, H. G., C. N., George W. and Nona Mary.
+He was a member of the Methodist Church.
+He married Nellie Norris Kindley of Monrovia, Maryland, on November 23, 1907.
 They lived in Singer, Maryland.
-He married Virginia Norris.

 McComas died on October 4, 1928, at his home in Singer.
 He was buried at Union Chapel Cemetery in Overlea.